swagchat/chat-api/README.md

 # SwagChat RESTful API

-SwagChat is an open source chat components for your webapps.
+swagchat is an open source chat components for your webapps.

 * **Easy to deploy**
 * **Easy to customize**